-In his authentic and visually stunning presentations, National Geographic writer, photographer, and keynote speaker Tom Clynes brings audiences along on assignment to the ends of the Earth.
+In his authentic and visually stunning presentations, writer, photographer, and National Geographic speaker Tom Clynes brings audiences along on assignment to the ends of the Earth.
 You’ll meet the astonishing people—explorers, archaeologists, virus hunters, Ebola doctors and more—whose stories embody the spirit of adventure.
 You’ll learn how these individuals shaped once-ordinary lives into extraordinary, world-changing adventures.
 And you’ll discover what these experiences can tell us about how to spark our own dreams into action.

 Tom works with each organization to customize a program that will stimulate action and involvement.
 His high-intrigue, high-energy programs catalyze creativity and challenge participants to open up their thinking.
 Let Tom Clynes give your constituents something substantial to talk about—and move them forward with an enduring sense of expanded possibilities.